MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-how-to-use.md

 search.appverid: MET150
 description: How to use Migration Manager in the SharePoint admin center to move your content to Microsoft 365.
 ---
-# Using Migration Manager
+# Step 2: Create a migration task with Migration Manager

 Migration Manager is located in the modern SharePoint admin center.
-It will guide you through agent setup and creating your file share migration tasks.
+You will be guided through agent setup and creating your file share migration tasks.

 ## Before you begin